AmateurECE/twardyece-blog/_posts/2025-04-05-Pinning-in-C++.md

 date: 2025-04-05 08:00:00
 ---

-Sometimes, I need to work in heapless environments.
-One really unfortunate thing about the language C++, is that move semantics become very difficult to express and constrain when the heap is unavailable.
+In C++, move semantics become very difficult to express and constrain accurately without dynamic memory allocation.
+This is an unfortunate feature of the language, especially when working in environments that don't have a heap.

 ## Storage Durations